mcarvin8/sf-decomposer/messages/decomposer.decompose.md

 # flags.metadata-type.summary

-The metadata suffix to process, such as 'flow', 'labels', etc. You can provide this flag multiple times to process multiple metadata types at once.
+The metadata suffix to process, such as 'flow', 'labels', etc. You can provide this flag multiple times to process multiple metadata types with a single command.

 # flags.prepurge.summary